 You’re most likely aware that many practices don’t take credit card payments due to the fees Visa, MasterCard, etc. charge for each credit card transaction, but that’s not employing long-term thinking.

 Sure, a 2 or 3 percent fee is felt over multiple transactions, but when you consider the price of having cash now versus a check a month from now that you’ll have to float for those thirty days, you’ll find the cash now option worth that small percentage.

 Of course, the most powerful way to improve the efficiency and effectiveness of your medical practice is to employ new technologies that will help automate and streamline common tasks.

 An inventive option is using voice recognition software.
-Dragon Medical Practice Edition 2, for instance, is designed with smaller practices in mind to ensure physicians document their services more accurately while being in words their own reducing mistakes, confusion and increasing clarity and performance.
+Dragon Medical, for instance, is designed with smaller practices in mind to ensure physicians document their services more accurately while being in words their own reducing mistakes, confusion and increasing clarity and performance.

-Practices employing this technology have reported noticeably higher satisfaction than physicians who use the Electronic Health Record without Dragon Medical Practice Edition 2.
+Practices employing this technology have reported noticeably higher satisfaction than physicians who use the Electronic Health Record without Dragon Medical.

-With medical vocabularies comprising more than 90 medical specialty and sub-specialty lexicon, Dragon Medical Practice Edition 2 boasts 99% accurate ‘out of the box,’ and is a great way to improve your practice in this new year.
+With medical vocabularies comprising more than 90 medical specialty and sub-specialty lexicon, Dragon Medical boasts 99% accurate ‘out of the box,’ and is a great way to improve your practice in this new year.